(

 SATA and PATA Cables

-SATA was welcomed by PC builders because the earlier PATA cables usurped most of the room inside the case.
-PATA connectors were also much larger.
-This transition motherboard supported both SATA and PATA drives.
+SATA was welcomed by PC builders because PATA cables took up a lot of room inside the case.